Towards Robust Low-Resource Fine-Tuning with Multi-View Compressed Representations: Introduction

 Data augmentation methods, such as back-translation \citep{sennrich-etal-2016-improving} and masked prediction \cite{bari-etal-2021-uxla}, are usually designed based on our prior knowledge about the data.
 Though simple, many of them have proved to be quite effective.
 Activation (hidden representation) regularization methods are typically orthogonal to other methods and can be used together to improve model robustness from different aspects.
 However, since the neural models are often treated as a black box, the features encoded in hidden layers are often less interpretable.
 Therefore, it is more challenging to apply similar augmentation techniques to the hidden representations of a neural model.

-Prior studies \citep{yosinski2015understanding,allen2020towards} observe that neural models trained with different regularization or initialization can capture different features of the same input for prediction.
+Prior studies \citep{yosinski2015understanding,allen2020towards,fu2022effectiveness} observe that neural models trained with different regularization or initialization can capture different features of the same input for prediction.
 Inspired by this finding, in this work we propose a novel method for hidden representation augmentation.
 Specifically, we insert a set of randomly initialized autoencoders (AEs) \citep{rumelhart1985learning,baldi2012autoencoders} between the layers of a PLM, and use them to capture different features from the original representations, and then transform them into \textbf{M}ulti-\textbf{V}iew \textbf{C}ompressed \textbf{R}epresentations (\textbf{MVCR}) to improve robustness during fine-tuning on target tasks.
 Given a hidden representation, an AE first encodes it into a compressed representation of smaller dimension $d$, and then decodes it back to the original dimension.
 The compressed representation can capture the main variance of the data.
-Therefore, with a set of AEs of varying $d$, if we select a random one to transform the hidden representations in each fine-tuning step, the upper-level PLM layers will be fed with more diverse and compressed representations for learning.
-We also propose a tailored hierarchical AE to further increase representation diversity.
+Therefore, with a set of AEs of varying $d$, if we select a random one to transform the hidden representations in each fine-tuning step, the same or similar input is compressed with varying compression dimensions. {And the upper-level PLM layers will be fed with more diverse and compressed representations for learning, which illustrates the ``multi-view'' concept.} We also propose a tailored hierarchical AE to further increase representation diversity.
 Crucially, after fine-tuning the PLM with the AEs, the AEs can be plugged out, so they do not add any extra parameters or computation during inference.